 The Texas Peer Assistance Program for Nurses (TPAPN) is operated through the Texas Nurses Association (TNA).
 However, TxANA has representative on this program.
 TPAPN encourages nurses to seek help with psychiatric or substance use disorders.
 TPAPN is a non-punitive, confidential and voluntary alternative for RNs and LVNs with concerns related to substance use and mental health.
 More information provided below:

-T'Anya Carter, CRNA
+T'Anya Carter, CRNA, Ph.D.

-A note from Ms. Carter:
+A note from T'Anya Carter, CRNA, Ph.D:

-With substance use disorder (SUD) being a very real job hazard due to our complete accessibility to the drugs, there remains a substantial amount of taboo and shame regarding the fact that SUD is a disease and it should be treated like any other chronic and progressive disease.
-If untreated, SUD can be fatal.
+With SUD being a very real job hazard due to our complete accessibility to the drugs, there remains a substantial amount of stigma and shame regarding the fact that SUD is a disease.
+Similar to other chronic diseases, if left untreated, SUD can be fatal.

 Feel free to contact me any time with any questions or concerns.